-This article identifies the main areas impacted by a new Orchestrator deployment that you should be aware of.
+This article identifies the main affected areas you should be aware of in a new Orchestrator deployment.
 Some of the items addressed in this article must be taken care of prior to an upgrade/installation.
 Several of them are validated by the installer or by the Platform Configuration Tool if you choose to use it.
 We highly recommend that you download and use the Platform Configuration Tool to validate your environment prior to an upgrade.

 To maintain Credential Store Plugins and NLog extensions functionality, the

 TargetFramework must be upgraded from the previous .NET Framework 4.7.2 to a supported target framework.
 The target framework of both credential stores and NLog extensions is checked by the